pilight/pilight/docs/source/eventing/syntax.rst

 Operator
 --------

 Various mathematical operators can be used to do calculations inside our rules.
-A list of these operators can be found further on in this manual.
+A list of these operators can be found further on in this manual. pilight follows standard operator associativity rules in parsing mathematical operators.
 Let us just show some basic self-explanatory examples:

 :event-success:`Succeeds`